Bobrinsky Palace: Construction

-A Swiss-Italian architect Luigi Rusca has expanded and rebuilt the house for him in the classical style.
+A Swiss-Italian architect Luigi Rusca expanded and rebuilt the house for him in the classical style.
 It was the first independent work of the future famous master.
 During the reconstruction, which was carried out in 1792–1796, the complex of the estate was merged with another building, which was located on a neighboring plot—the former house of the architect Savva Chevakinsky.
 In 1798, for a short time the palace was owned by Prince Platon Zubov, who had purchased it from Myatlev.
 Quite soon it was acquired from him by the wife of Paul I—Empress Maria Feodorovna.

 The palace in the possession of the Counts Bobrinsky

 The further history of the palace is connected with the family of Counts Bobrinskys.
 In the 19th and early 20th century, many representatives of this family held high positions in the state hierarchy and at the court, were engaged in scientific and social activities.
 The Bobrinskys were among the major landowners and property owners of Russia.
 In 1897, the total value of land, real estate, financial assets of the Bobrinsky family was 17.5 million rubles (several billion rubles in 2019 prices).
 However, this wealth was jointly owned by the members of the family.
 Although the personal wealth of quite numerous individual family members could not be compared to the wealth of the richest Russian aristocrats (princely couple of the Yusupovs or Prince S. Abamelek-Lazarev), the Bobrinskys undoubtedly belonged to the most influential Russian families.
 The proximity of the family to the reigning house, their marriages with representatives of other noble families, the participation in court and public life, along with the accumulated wealth ensured Bobrinskys’ prominent place in the narrow (several dozen families) circle of the supreme Russian aristocracy.
 The status of the family was reflected in the status of their St. Petersburg home—the Bobrinsky Palace.
 For more than a century, it was one of the centers of social and political life of the capital.